 The project received support from various institutions, including The French Embassy in Argentina, L’Institut Français Argentine, Bienalsur 2023, UNTREF, Foro del Sur and Espacio INCCA del Conocimiento de Posadas.

-This experimental film explores the rhizomatic culture of cassava through the culinary traditions of Mbya Guarani woman, I seek to illuminate alternative ways of connecting—or reconnecting—with the natural world.
-In a time where languages and dialects are disappearing alongside 60% of biodiversity, this project is in Guarani.
-It primarily presents the perspectives of Mbya Guarani women, who, in this modern, extractivist, and conflict-ridden world, are the most vulnerable populations, constantly struggling for their rights.
+This experimental film explores the culture of cassava through the culinary traditions of Mbya Guaraní people.
+In a time where languages are disappearing alongside 60% of biodiversity, this project is in Guaraní.